-LEI is short for Legal Entity Identifier.
-You may see LEIs referred to as LEI Codes or LEI Numbers.
+A Legal Entity Identifier is referred to as LEI, LEI Codes or LEI Numbers.
 An LEI is defined as a unique 20-character alphanumeric string (e.g. 529900T8BM49AURSDO55) and the code represents a Legal Entity such as company, organization, firm, government body, trust, or fund.

 Each unique LEI Code is published in the Global LEI System (GLEIS) database – essentially a public global directory of millions of organizations.
 LEI Search services access the database to lookup the LEI and link to identity reference data about the organization.
 An LEI record contains information such as the company name, address, incorporation status, and whether they are owned by, or own, other organizations.